 Fixing Broken Systems

 I will work to deliver short-term wins that improve daily life while laying the foundation for lasting change.
-I may not know every lever of government yet, but I know how to ask the right questions, build coalitions, and hold decision-makers accountable.
+I know how to ask the right questions, build coalitions, and hold decision-makers accountable.
 I will assemble a council of local leaders, activists, and community members to ensure our district’s needs are heard and met.
 I will challenge and redefine the balance of power versus the public interest, ensuring decisions reflect the people they serve—not special interests.
 I will rally our community around meaningful civic engagement, because progress only endures when it’s built together.
 And I will demystify democracy, making sure every resident understands not just what government does, but how to shape it.

 That’s my promise to you.